Archive for October, 2007

 Saturday, October 6th, 2007

-* (1st phase below) ~ experiment with different effects for branch patterns; used two separate applications of masking medium, used traditionally in watercolor paintings.
-Second phase: trying to highlight the bird’s interaction with its environment and hoping to find a way to do more than providing the expected sort of portrait of a cardinal.
-Addition of a Pthalos Blue wash changes the mood and the season, maybe even the time of day…interesting what one or two brushes of color can do.
+There were two separate applications of masking medium, used traditionally in watercolor paintings.
+Second phase: trying to highlight the bird’s interaction with its environment and hoping to find a way to do more than provide the expected sort of cardinal portrait.
+Adding Pthalos Blue wash changes the mood and the season, maybe even the time of day…interesting what one or two brushes of color can do.

 City Streets